smitha94/SDA_JAVA_ToDoList/README.md

-        b)To view list sorted by date -select the user option  ' b ' user can view the tasks sorted by date. c)To view list sorted by project -select the user option ' c ' user can view the tasks sorted by project.
+        b)To view list sorted by date -select the user option  ' b ' user can view the tasks sorted by date. c)To view list sorted by project -select the user option ' c '

 2) ** Add New List **
    User can add a new task to the List.
 To create a new task following information is required.
       - Project - User is prompted to enter.